Fretboard Theory is a music theory system made specifically for guitarists.

 If you want to know why the opening chords to “Stairway to Heaven” work so well together or how Carlos Santana creates such expressive melodies, keep reading.

 Fretboard Theory includes over 30 hours of video instruction.
 The video is organized into two levels that are each broken up into ten chapters.
-Each chapter focuses on a particular aspect or application of music you need to know in order to master the styles of your favorite players.
+Each chapter focuses on a particular subject you need to know in order to master the styles of your favorite players.

 Below is a summary of the first ten chapters.